Photo © Tom Kirsch, opacity.us

 - Last Known Status:Abandoned (parts of the campus have been re-used as a college, much has been razed)

-Much like the farm at Kings Park, the colony was eventually purchased by the state of New York and becoming the Manhattan State Hospital, where it then grew into a vast complex housing thousands of patients in over 100 buildings.
-Two notable structures were built here; one being several ward groups connected by corridors that stretched approximately one mile long.
+Much like the farm at Kings Park, the colony was eventually purchased by the state of New York and became known as the Manhattan State Hospital, where it then grew into a vast complex housing thousands of patients in over 100 buildings.
+Two notable complexes were built here; one being several ward groups connected by corridors that stretched approximately one mile long.
 The elegant architecture and length of the building led to its name as the "String of Pearls."
-The other complex with a unique layout was called the "Sunburst," which resembled a spoked wheel - the spokes were treatment wards connected to a central hub, with a curved, circular corridor connecting them all.
-A fire department with 10 employees was created in 1907, and a large medical building and a secure unit were constructed in the middle of the century.
+The other complex was called the "Sunburst," which resembled a spoked wheel - each spoke was a treatment ward connected to a central hub, with a curved, circular corridor connecting them all.
+A hospital fire department with 10 employees was created in 1907.

 The hospital, later renamed to Central Islip State Hospital and finally known as Central Islip Psychiatric Center, began to become severely overcrowded through the 1950s.
-It reached its peak population of about 10,000 patients in 1955.
+Around this time, a large unit called the Corcoran building was constructed to increase the number of available beds.
+Central Islip reached its peak population of about 10,000 patients in 1955.
 Lobotomies, various types of shock treatments, and finally drug therapy replaced the long-gone treatments from the 19th century.
 The population dwindled in the 1970s and 1980s as de-institutionalization took hold, until it finally closed in 1996.
-The beautiful String of Pearls was demolished for the shopping mall that now stands in its place, the large 1953 power plant was imploded for condominiums in 2006, and the large secure treatment building called Corcoran was demolished in 2008.
+The beautiful String of Pearls was demolished for the shopping mall that now stands in its place, the large 1953 power plant was imploded for condominiums in 2006, and the fire house and Corcoran was demolished in 2008.
 A few buildings have survived, as some of the campus was sold to the New York Institute of Technology and the structures have found a new use by the college.